wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## This article (automation)

-Because of the above issues, I am creating <a href="#shell-scripts-in-ssh">scripts</a> that can, with one command, use   <a target="_blank" href="https://wilsonmar.github.io/terraform/">Terraform IaC and Sentinel PaC</a> to stand up a Kubernetes cluster within AWS (after installing clients and establishing credentials), then identify the optimal Kunbernetes specifications by running tests of how quickly it takes Kubernetes to scale horizonatally and vertically.
+Because of the above issues, I am creating <a href="#shell-scripts-in-ssh">scripts</a> that can, with one command, invoke a CI/CD workflow (on GitHub.com) that uses  <a target="_blank" href="https://wilsonmar.github.io/terraform/">Terraform IaC and Sentinel PaC</a> to stand up a Kubernetes cluster within AWS (after installing clients and establishing credentials), then identify the optimal Kunbernetes specifications by running tests of how quickly it takes Kubernetes to scale horizonatally and vertically.

 But that's just the beginning.